 Lava Point Campground

-The Lava Point Campground is located in a remote location approximately 1 hour and 20 minutes away from the South Entrance of the park.
+The Lava Point Campground is located in a remote location, approximately 1 hour and 20 minutes away from the South Entrance of the park.
 This primitive campground is accessed by driving along the Kolob Terrace Road and then turning off onto the unpaved Lava Point Road.
 Pulling a trailer along this road is not recommended as it is narrow with steep grades.

-The campground and overlook are located at the end of the Lava Point Road, providing gorgeous views of a seldom seen section of Zion National Park.
+The campground and overlook are located at the end of the Lava Point Road, providing gorgeous views of a seldom-seen section of Zion National Park.
 You can also access the incredible West Rim Trail from the nearby Lava Point Trailhead.

-Open Season: June through October
+Open Season: May through September

 Max RV Length: Vehicles longer than 19 feet are not permitted on the road to the campground